ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-02-14-softmax-classifier.md

 author: "LJ MIRANDA"
 ---

-> I am currently following the [course notes](http://cs231n.github.io/) of CS231n: Convolutional Neural Networks for Visual Recognition in Stanford University.
-There are programming exercises involved, and I wanted to share my solutions to some of the problems.

 The Softmax classifier is one of the commonly-used classifiers and can be seen to be similar in form with the multiclass logistic regression.
-Like the linear SVM, Softmax still uses a similar mapping function $$f(x_{i};W) = Wx_{i}$$, but instead of using the _hinge loss_, we are using the cross-entropy loss with the form:
+Like the linear SVM, Softmax still uses a similar mapping function $$f(x_{i};W) = Wx_{i}$$, but instead of using the _hinge loss_, we are using the cross-entropy loss with the form<!--more-->:

 $$
 L_{i} = -f_{y_{i}} + \log\sum_{j}e^{f_{j}}